 - Race, sex, age, religion or disability

 - Pregnancy, or any reasons relating to maternity

 - Because an employee is or is not a member of a trade union

-Businesses are tending to move away from simply selecting the newest employees for redundancy, explains Harrison.
+Businesses are moving away from simply selecting the newest employees for redundancy, explains Harrison.
 “Historically, ‘Last in, first out’ has been used but these days it is generally only one of a raft of criteria to ensure the staff remaining have the right skills.”

 Redundancies in a business takeover

-Redundancies are common in takeovers – the chance to strip out surplus being a big motivating factor in many changes of management.
+Redundancies are common in takeovers.
+The chance to strip out surplus is a big motivating factor in many changes of management.
 But there are potential pitfalls that you can fall into, and steps you should take to avoid them.